You-now-Who/hedera-getting-started/README.md

-# Ħello World, Ħello Future
+# 404's version of Hedera Hello World

 ❓ So you want to develop on [Hedera](https://hedera.com/).